-AKMED Monetary History and Numismatics Summer School is an intensive one-week summer school offering a broad chronological survey of monetary history and numismatics from Ancient to Byzantine periods (c.
-650 BC– AD 1453).
-Lectures will be given zoom online by Professor Dr. Oğuz Tekin of Koç University AKMED and Dr. Peter van Alfen of the American Numismatic Society.
-The program, designed for newcomers to numismatics, will give students an introduction to Greek, Roman and Byzantine numismatics.
-It also aims to give them the tools to apply numismatics to their studies in the fields of archaeology, history and art history.
+As Koç University AKMED, we are pleased to announce the 6th Monetary History and Numismatics Summer School which will be held on Zoom online between June 27 – July 1 2022.
+It is an intensive one-week summer school offering a broad chronological survey of monetary history and numismatics from Ancient to Byzantine period (c.
+650 BC-AD 1453).
+Lectures will be given by Professor Dr. Oğuz Tekin from Koç University AKMED and Dr. Peter van Alfen from the American Numismatic Society at Zoom online.
+The program, designed for newcomers to numismatics, is an introduction to Ancient Greek, Roman and Byzantine numismatics.
+It aims to provide the participants with basic numismatic knowledge and to show how numismatics can be used as a tool in their studies in the fields of archaeology, history and art history.
 Those who complete the program are entitled to receive a Certificate of Participation.

 Prof. Dr. Oğuz Tekin, Koç University AKMED and Dr. Peter van Alfen, American Numismatic Society

-The program is open to all undergraduate and graduate students in the universities in Türkiye and abroad as well as to some non-student applicants.
-Priority will be given to undergraduate and graduate students.
+The program is open to all undergraduate and graduate students and faculty in universities in Türkiye and abroad.
+The quota is 20 students.

 Oğuz Tekin is a professor of Archaeology and History of Art at Koc University and is also the Director of Suna & İnan Kıraç Research Center for Mediterranean Civilizations.
 He specializes in ancient numismatics and commercial weights.
 He is also the editor of the Sylloge Nummorum Graecorum Türkiye and the Corpus Ponderum Antiquorum et Islamicorum projects.
 In the frameworks of these two major projects, Prof. Tekin publishes the coins and weights collections of the museums in Türkiye.
 He deals also with the monetary history, ancient economy and markets of the cities of Asia Minor from the Archaic period to the end of Roman Imperial period.